petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

-Instead of a loose collection of scripts, notebooks, data, and documentation, the framework unifies them into a single coherent unit---a "calculation kit" if you will.
+Instead of a loose collection of scripts, notebooks, data, and documentation, the framework unifies them into a single coherent unit---a "calculation kit" if you will, runnable with a single command.
 The folks at PLOS have been using the phrase ["knowledge stack"](https://plos.org/redefining-publishing/) and that describes it well too.